 medicines for depressive moods (the herbal remedy containing St. John's wort).

-the medicine, it is necessary to use the additional non-hormonal contraceptive for that long.
+medicine, it is necessary to use the additional non-hormonal contraceptive for that

 When should you contact your doctor?